 We were able to achieve a complete re-design of trays and stacking system.
 The new system has the following advantages;

-- With the same overall height and hence retort loading, an increase of 20% in the free head height was achieved.
+- The free head height increased by 20%, with the same overall head height.
 This reduced the scrap rate to 0% and achieved a payback period of 8 months.

-- An improved stacking system transferred all the weight to the base stillage usaing a series of pins, rather than transferring the load throught the trays themselves.
-The damage to the trays was therefore virtually eliminated.
+- An improved stacking system transferred all the weight to the base stillage using a series of pins, rather than transferring the load throught the trays themselves.
+This eliminated damage to the trays.
 This resulted in an increase life of the trays (approx 3 times the original).